Beyonce On Feminism and Police Brutality

 It was the music video that stopped the world in its tracks.
-Beyoncé proved the span of her power in releasing “Formation” as an unlisted Youtube link, which you could only watch if you had the link, had been sent the link, or were subscribed to Tidal.
-From the lyrics, to the video, to the release strategy, “Formation” was perfect.
-It also reminded us to keep instances of race-related police brutality at the forefront of our discussions.
+Beyoncé proved the power of Beyoncé in releasing “Formation” as an unlisted Youtube link, which you could only watch if you had the link, had been sent the link, or were subscribed to Tidal.
+From the lyrics, to the video, to the release strategy, “Formation” was perfect, and reminded everyone to keep talking about the cases of race-related injustice in the U.S. criminal system; a topic that comes in and out of the news with each new, shocking story.

 In case you were away that day, the opening image of the video is Queen Bey crouching on a New Orleans police car, floating in the river.
-Another arresting scene sees a young African-American boy dancing in front of a line of white policemen in riot gear; and the final scene is the police car sinking in the river, pulling Beyoncé under with it.
-“Formation” was a sleekly executed call to action and an empowering statement of Black identity.
+Another arresting scene sees a little black boy dancing (amazingly) in front of a line of white policemen in riot gear; and the final scene is the police car sinking in the river, pulling Beyoncé under with it.
+“Formation” was a sleekly executed call to action and an empowering statement of black identity.

 Here’s what stood out to us from the interview: